SumanaE/CAB-PROJECT-01-2/README.md

     - **May 6: Stage VIII due**

 ## How to Install and Use
-- clone the repository
+- Clone the repository or download the project files in "doc" folder
-- you must first perform this one time installation
+- Must perform the one time installation in Virtual Machine
 ```
 # install python pip and psycopg2 packages
 sudo pacman -Syu